vinodhinialaguraj/car_wash/README.md

 # car_wash
-backend code for car wash application sign in sign in for admin log in user service needed service available in each places no of bookings
+backend code for car wash application
+1.sign in
+2.sign in for admin
+3.log in
+4.user service needed
+5.service available in each places
+6.no of bookings